 However, there was no consistency in the amount of supplement taken or the duration.
 More comprehensive studies are needed before recommendations can be made.

 Broccoli is a good source of vitamin C, folate, calcium, vitamin K, and many plant-based compounds called phytonutrients.

 One cup of chopped cooked broccoli provides 6 grams of fiber and 64 calories.

 Research has shown that mushrooms can help shrink belly fat.
 One study placed two groups of individuals on a calorie-restricted diet.

-Half of the group was asked to replace red meat with mushrooms in their diet three times per week.
+Half of the group replaced red meat with mushrooms in their diet three times per week.

-After 12 months the mushroom group had lost more weight and more belly fat than the group that ate red meat throughout the study period (15).
+After 12 months the mushroom group had lost more weight and more belly fat than the group that ate red meat throughout the study period.

 An added benefit of mushrooms is that when exposed to sunlight they can be a source of vitamin D in our diets.

 25. Chili Peppers

 Capsaicin is the biologically active substance that gives hot peppers like cayenne and chili peppers their spice.